 Karekare House Charitable Trust is very pleased to be partners with Eden Arts Trust as we have very similar goals: supporting the arts for the benefit of the public and the cultural life of New Zealanders.
 We are interested in encouraging the arts and providing opportunities for artists of all disciplines.
-We were very honoured to be able to accommodate some of the recent group of Maori Artists who came to Auckland to celebrate the opening of their group show NUku at Te Uru Gallery in November 2020.
-While the residency programme is our core purpose we look forward to being able to support other projects of this nature in the future if at all possible.
+While the residency programme is our core purpose we look forward to being able to support short term projects in the future if at all possible.

 We encourage residents to actively engage with the local community, who have been very encouraging and supportive of the residency program.
 Open studio days, or giving a talk to share your experiences would be welcomed – we are open to suggestions, and are keen to help facilitate.
 The local Karekare artist & creative community are also encouraged to apply to use the house & grounds for arts activities & events (such as poetry evenings, arthouse film nights, book club).
 Local artists may also apply for short term use of the workshop garage (up to 1-2 weeks) if it is not being used.
 Email email@example.com to check availabilities.